jschappel/Flax/README.md

 - Flax follows Ruby's design where all value besides ```false``` and ```nil``` are true
 - Only Integers can compared using ```>```, ```<```, ```>=```, ```<=```
 - Flax uses ```++``` to concatenate strings just like Haskell
+- Flax uses let to create a variable.
+Shadowing is allowed

+### Road Map
+- [X] Add basic addition and multiplication
+- [X] Add statements to the language
+- [X] Update the Repl to read .flax files
+- [X] Add global assignment to the language
+- [X] Add lexical scoping to the language
+- [ ] Add immutable variables to the language
+- [ ] Add Structures to the language